joceamayar/SVGLogoMaker/README.md

 ## Usage

 The SVG Logo Maker enables users to design professional logos for their projects without the need for a graphic designer.
-It offers a selection of primary shapes - circles, squares, and triangles - which users can combine and customize by adding their business initials with up to three letters and picking their favorite colors.
+It offers a selection of primary shapes - circles, squares, and triangles - which users can customize by adding their business initials with up to three letters and picking their favorite colors.